 Friends Provident International (FPI) is a well-known financial brand for expats, offering savings, investment and protection plans across the United Arab Emirates and Asia.
 The company has 500 staff across offices in Dubai, Hong Kong, Singapore and the Isle of Man.

 Premier Advance is a unit-linked regular payment savings plan designed to be held as a medium to long-term investment that is now discontinued to new investors under the new insurance authority rules in 2020.
 It offered several flexible options for expats who want to set aside money at regular intervals.
 Whether the plan is right for you depends on your age, tax planning and other personal circumstances, such as how long and how much you wish to save.
-The tax benefits of an offshore.international savings plan are not the same in every country.
+The tax benefits of an offshore international savings plan are not the same in every country.
+The plan is no longer available to the new investors in the UAE.

 As the savings plan has an element of life protection, you can set up the plan yourself, on someone else, such as a partner or spouse or on up to four joint lives.
 Savers must be aged 18 or over, but less than 70 years old at the start of the plan, while one saver must be less than 76 years old when the plan is due to end.